Faith with Heart & Hope & Health

 • Do not use antibacterial soap.

-These products can lead to antibiotic resistance.
+These products can lead

 • Dry your hands with a towel, preferably